Teja-pydahsoft/Student-Data-Management-Application/TESTING_GUIDE.md

 - [ ] Public form shows document upload section when course is selected
 - [ ] Documents can be uploaded in public form
 - [ ] Form validation works for required documents
-- [ ] Documents are stored in Google Drive on approval
+- [ ] Documents are stored in S3 on approval
-- [ ] Google Drive folder structure is correct
+- [ ] S3 folder structure is correct
-- [ ] Student record contains Google Drive document links
+- [ ] Student record contains S3 document links
 - [ ] APAAR ID field can be added and works in forms

 ## 📝 Quick Test Commands